Chemotherapy Causes Chronic Nerve Pain in Nearly Half of Cancer Patients

 Taxane-based chemotherapy drugs disrupt microtubules, which are proteins that maintain the shape of nerves and serve as tracks for the delivery of brain neurotransmitters and nutrients.
 This typically results in sensory problems in the toes and fingertips and weakness.

-Peripheral neuropathy can impact both movement and sensation, causing pain, numbness, weakness, and balance issues.
+Peripheral neuropathy can affect both movement and sensation, causing pain, numbness, weakness, and balance issues.

-Most patients experience numbness and tingling, but those who experience pain may become unable to work and suffer significant financial burden from the lost income and expenditure on treatment.
+Most patients experience numbness and tingling, but those who experience pain may become unable to work and suffer significant financial burden both from lost income and medical expenses.

 Managing the Nerve Pain